Do you self-care?

 Not surprisingly, this made everything I did feel more difficult.
-As a result, I was more grumpy, more often.
+As a result, I was grumpy more often.
 I was constantly feeling like I was running on empty.

 Learning to nourish with self-care

-Tea is a staple in Irish culture, and you better not mess it up.
-First, you never wash the pot; it has taken years to get just the right flavour out of it.
+Tea is a staple in Irish culture; she was adamant that you not mess it up.
+First, you never wash the pot; it has taken years to get just the right flavor out of it.
 Keep a cozy over the pot to keep the tea warm.
 Always use smaller mugs, or it will be cold before you finish.
 But it would take me almost 40 years to learn the essential part.
 She never made a cup, always a pot.

 She knew she was going to share it.
 So, if she made it by the cup, it would take much more effort to nourish herself fully.
 So, she was teaching me self-care.
 How often had I made less than I needed, only to be too tired to sustain myself?

 We need to care for our heart

 The course, combined with recognizing my Gramma’s lessen, began a trend of thirty minutes to nourish me per day.
 But, of course, how I use that time varies; sometimes I take a time out, others I call a friend, and often I have that bubble bath.